reactos/reactos/README.md

 ## Installing

-By default, ReactOS currently can only be installed on a machine that has a FAT16 or FAT32 partition as the active (bootable) partition.
+By default, MenuOS currently can only be installed on a machine that has a FAT16 or FAT32 partition as the active (bootable) partition.
-The partition on which ReactOS is to be installed (which may or may not be the bootable partition) must also be formatted as FAT16 or FAT32.
+The partition on which MenuOS is to be installed (which may or may not be the bootable partition) must also be formatted as FAT16 or FAT32.
-ReactOS Setup can format the partitions if needed.
+MenuOS Setup can format the partitions if needed.

-Starting with 0.4.10, ReactOS can be installed using the BtrFS file system.
+Starting with 0.4.10, MenuOS can be installed using the BtrFS file system.
 But consider this as an experimental feature and thus regressions not triggered on FAT setup may be observed.

-To install ReactOS from the bootable CD distribution, extract the archive contents.
+To install MenuOS from the bootable CD distribution, extract the archive contents.
 Then burn the CD image, boot from it, and follow the instructions.

-See ["Installing ReactOS"](https://reactos.org/wiki/Installing_ReactOS) Wiki page or [INSTALL](INSTALL) for more details.
+See ["Installing MenuOS"](https://reactos.org/wiki/Installing_ReactOS) Wiki page or [INSTALL](INSTALL) for more details.

 ## Testing

-If you discover a bug in ReactOS search on JIRA first - it might be reported already.
+If you discover a bug in MenuOS search on JIRA first - it might be reported already.
 If not report the bug providing logs and as much information as possible.

 See ["File Bugs"](https://reactos.org/wiki/File_Bugs) for a guide.